Why It’s Impossible To Just Burn Stomach Fat

 The first time was over a decade ago, when I was in my first year of college.

-Like a lot of guys, I wanted six pack abs and didn’t know what the hell I was doing – so when a TV commercial for the AB energizer belt promised me that it would get me ripped, I was convinced that it was the perfect solution.
+Like a lot of people, I wanted six pack abs and didn’t know what the hell I was doing – so when a TV commercial for the AB energizer belt promised me that it would get me ripped, I was convinced that it was the perfect solution.

 So I ordered the ab belt, and dutifully electrocuted my stomach every day for 30 minutes in front of the TV.